 The District's financial conditions continue to deteriorate.
 The District formed an SPE and foreclosed on certain Developer property for which there were significant delinquent assessments in prior fiscal years.
 In addition, in the prior, current, and subsequent fiscal years, certain debt service payments were not made.
 As a result, the District declares an event of default in accordance with the Series 2007 Bond Indenture which allowed the District to pay certain significant trustee, legal, and other professional fees incurred in association with the default using funds available in the trust accounts.
-Further, the debt service fund reported a deficit fund balance of \$(27,999,721) at September 30, 2020.
+Further, the debt service fund reported a deficit fund balance of \$(25,796,316) at September 30, 2021.
+The District plans to use the SPE contribution received to pay certain matured interest payable and a portion of the Series 2007 Bonds were cancelled during the year ending September 30, 2022.